keen/keen-tracking.js/README.md

   projectId: 'PROJECT_ID',
   writeKey: 'WRITE_KEY',

-  // customize the default values to better fit your needs
+  // customize the default values
   retry: {
-    limit: 10, // how many times try to send Event
+    limit: 10, // how many times retry to record an event
     initialDelay: 200, // initial delay between consecutive calls.
-Each next retry will be delayed by (2^retries * 100) milliseconds,
+    // Each next retry will be delayed by (2^retries_count * 100) milliseconds,
     retryOnResponseStatuses: [ // array of invalid http response statuses 408,
       500,